exmgr/WeatherChainXM/README.md

 Device management takes place over shared attributes controlled by a custom widget.
 Enables remote device filesystem format, reboot, rtc sync, sensor on/off, and firmware OTA.

-## 4.5 EXM IPFS middleware - file organizer
+## 4.5 EXM IPFS middleware - MFS / IPFN file organizer

 IPFS is essentially a distributed file system.
 As a protocol, it allows many file operations (like copy, remove, etc) that typically exist in traditional file systems.
 These operations are exposed as commands via a CLI or via a HTTP RPC API.
 Both of these act on a specific IPFS node.